Civlac/SRWLED-Wiki/Home.md

 This is a FORK of the original WLED code as found at [wled.me](http://wled.me).
 It provides basic sound reactivity for both the ESP8266 and ESP32 platforms as well as FFT sound reactivity for the ESP32.

 ## Status
 We have added some addtional sliders for the FFT routines and are continuing to update documentation and fine tune our animations.
-We would like to merge our updates to be compatible with the latest version of WLED, but that's a signficant challenge due to the file re-naming that was performed in April, 2020.
-We have not yet stabilized our fork to make stable binaries just yet.
+We are now working on adding 2D as well as UDP Sound synchronization.

 ## Knowledge pre-requisites
 You MUST be familiar with how to install the ESP8266/ESP32 board drivers as well as multiple libraries.
 There are some instructions below on how to do this, however, they are provided **WITHOUT** support.